Other Regulatory Information

 EPA presented a poster outlining accomplishments and remaining challenges for the phaseout of methyl bromide (1 p, 1.6 MB) at the 2009 Methyl Bromide Alternatives Outreach conference.

 EPA tracks the quantity of methyl bromide that was produced prior to the 2005 phaseout and posts the amounts here annually.
-Aggregate methyl bromide inventory data for December 31, 2012, continues to show a steady decline.
-Inventory continues to provide a safety net for growers transitioning to ozone-safe alternatives, and these data demonstrate that the inventory held by U.S. companies is being managed appropriately.
+The latest sggregate methyl bromide inventory data is for December 31, 2013.

 |Year||Amount of Inventory at the End of the Year